[First published on 25 Oct 2016, updated below

 I first read this book several years ago, and it is no exaggeration to say that I have read no other history of warfare that was harder to put down once the action started, or that has stayed with me for so long afterward.
 This book easily ranks among my top 50 favorites out of many thousands read over 50-plus years, and if I were to never read another book about the U.S. Navy in action, this one will have served for all.

-If you like military history and great writing, you really should treat yourself to this.
-You won't regret it.
+If you like military history and great writing, you really should read this.
+You will not regret it.